atareao/lplayer/README.md

-# YOAUP - YouTube Audio Player
+# LPLAYER - A simple audio player

-Yoaup is a simple application to listen youtube audios, without the need to have the browser open.
-This app downloads the audio for the selected video in YouTube and converts to OGG format to play it.
-Also can downlad a complete list of YouTube videos, adm convert to OGG.
+Lplayer is a simple audio pyer for simply listening.

 ![](/screenshots/YOAUP_043.png)

 You can listen the audios a more speed than the video original, avoid the silences and modify the equalizer.
-Besides you can listen audios continuosly.
-Yoaup has a complete control over the track you are listening.
+Besides you can listen audios continuosly. lplayer has a complete control over the track you are listening.

 ![](/screenshots/YOAUP_070.png)

-Yoaup uses the audio menu to display information about the track you are listening.
+Lplayer uses the audio menu to display information about the track you are listening.
 From the menu, you can go to the next or the previous track, play or pause the track.

 ![](/screenshots/Selección_075.png)